tekkenpc/CTF-Challenges/Heist.md

 <img width="453" alt="9" src="https://user-images.githubusercontent.com/47299364/69317655-b35c5d00-0c3b-11ea-8616-fa2b43bea6e6.png">

-So now we have a second password but we don't have any user to match this:
+So now I have a second password but I don't have any user to match this:

 stealth1agent